 Kay Butler-Lueking, LLC, MC, NCC, LPC is an Arizona state-licensed psychotherapist with a Master of Counseling degree.

-She specializes in the provision of counseling services related to substance abuse issues, anxiety and depression issues, trauma issues, self-esteem issues, and relationship issues.
-Her integrative approach is based on her own
+She specializes in the provision of counseling services related to substance abuse issues, trauma issues, anxiety and depression issues, trauma issues, self-esteem issues, and relationship issues.
+Her integrative approach is based on her own life experience.

 She is also a member of several professional organizations including the American Counseling Association and EMDRIA.